nikspyratos/toybox/README.md

 ## Notes

 - Many of the Filament packages used are nascent and subject to breakage.
 I'll try and keep everything up to date on a best-effort basis, or remove packages that refuse to update/end up abandoned.
-- Caddy usage here may be of limited use for you if you use Forge/Ploi/etc.
 - There's a bit of admitted hypocrisy here: Using SQLite for simplicity over running MySQL, but at the same time using Redis for queue & cache.
 Should Redis be removed, or should MySQL be added?
   - Filesystem cache & `php artisan queue:work` can probably do just fine for quite a while.
   - The Horizon integration for visibility into queues is really nice.